SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 * As formatting standards are developed, please ensure you are formatting your code accordingly. clang formatting has been included in the GitHub Actions to help with this.

-### New features

-* If you're looking for ideas for a new feature, please check out the upvoted posts in the [Deluge Suggestions area](https://forums.synthstrom.com/categories/deluge-suggestions) on the [Synthstrom Forum](https://forums.synthstrom.com).

-* If you have an idea for a new feature, please check existing [Draft PRs](https://github.com/SynthstromAudible/DelugeFirmware/pulls?q=is%3Apr+is%3Aopen+is%3Adraft) to see if others are working on something similar already.
-    * Even if someone else is doing something similar, there may still be opportunity to contribute.
-Comment on the draft PR with your questions and suggestions.

-* Issues and Draft PRs are *not* the place for feature requests by non-developers.

 ### Low-effort Pull Requests